Google Sheets Fit Text To Cell

 Combine with Other Formatting Options

 Text wrapping works best when combined with other formatting options, such as alignment, font size, and cell borders.
-For example, you might want to center-align wrapped text within a cell or use a smaller font size to fit more text without excessive wrapping.
+As an example, you might want to center-align wrapped text within a cell or use a smaller font size to fit more text without excessive wrapping.
 Adding borders can also help visually separate cells and make the wrapped text easier to read.

 Use Conditional Formatting